Happy1HappyHappy/Recognition-using-Deep-Networks/README.md

 ```

 ### Transfer Learning on Greek Letters
-Replace the output layer of the MNIST model, freeze earlier weights, and train to classify custom Greek symbols (alpha, beta, gamma).
-Uses `GreekTransform` for custom resizing and inversion:
+Replace the output layer of the MNIST model, freeze earlier weights, and train to classify 6 custom Greek symbols (alpha, beta, delta, epsilon, gamma, theta).
+Uses `GreekTransform` for custom resizing and inversion, and evaluates performance using a confusion matrix and t-SNE visualization of the 50D feature space:
 ```bash
 python greek_letters.py
 ```